conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 Viewing a list of your environments
 ===================================

-To see a list of all of your environments:
+To see a list of all of your environments, in your Terminal window or an Anaconda Prompt, run:

 .. code::